Grapes, one of the most popular table fruits, have long been celebrated as the “Queen of Fruits” for their exceptional nutritional value.

-Botanically, they are small, round berries growing in clusters on a perennial and deciduous woody vine of the genus, Vitis.
-Today, they are widely cultivated under supervised orchards and vineyards all around the world.
+Botanically, grapes are small, round berries that grow in clusters on perennial, deciduous woody vines belonging to the genus Vitis.
+Today, they are extensively cultivated in orchards and vineyards around the world.

 White/green, Blue/black, and Red/purple cultivar types. |

-In structure, each grape berry features semi-translucent flesh encased inside a smooth, thin skin.
+Structurally, each grape berry consists of semi-translucent flesh enclosed within a smooth, thin skin.
 Some varieties contain edible seeds, while others are seedless.
-The color of the berries is because of the presence of polyphenolic pigments in them.
-Red or purple berries are rich in anthocyanins while white-green berries compose more tannins, especially, catechin.
-Interestingly, these antioxidant compounds are concentrated densely in the skin and seeds!
+The color of the berries is determined by the presence of polyphenolic pigments: red or purple grapes are rich in anthocyanins, while white-green grapes contain more tannins, particularly catechin.
+Interestingly, these antioxidant compounds are most densely concentrated in the skin and seeds

 The three most important species of table-grapes grown around the world are; European (Vitis vinifera), North American (Vitis labrusca, and Vitis rotundifolia), and French hybrids.